 Interested in giving sleep meditation a try?
 These pointers can help you get started.

 - Build it into your bedtime routine: Granted, meditating at any point during the day can help set the stage for a more restful night’s sleep, but doing so near bedtime can give your brain a more direct memo to start winding down, says Thanuja Hamilton, MD, a sleep medicine specialist with Advocare Sleep Physicians of South Jersey.
 “Try it half an hour before bed to give your body a signal that sleep is on the horizon,” she says.
+Get started with Breethe meditations, free with your WW membership in the WW app.

 - Choose a quiet space: Some people prefer to meditate in bed, while others retreat to a comfy nook in the living room or even a favorite chair in the backyard.
 The goal simply is to choose a location where you won’t be interrupted or distracted, says Dorsey Standish, a mindfulness and meditation coach in Dallas, Texas.